 Camera movements, of course, may depend on the style of the director and cinematographer.
 But it may be influenced by the intended cinematic discourse, or more specifically, the story conveyed by the movie.
 For example, if a particular character is important in an event being shown, the camera may follow this character over the spatial location, in what is known as a tracking shot.

 The tracking shot conventionally involved mounting the camera on a wheeled platform.
 Hence, it is also called a dolly shot.
 In recent years, tracking shots might be executed with steady handheld cameras, without the use of wheeled platforms.
 For such shots, the term tracking shot is thus more appropriate than dolly shot.
-A tracking shot may make a spatial movement towards, or away from, objects, some of which might be stationery (also called track in or track out).
+A tracking shot may make a spatial movement towards, or away from, objects: also called track in or track out.
 Tracking in may provide a discoursal explanation, a discovery, or an exposition in the film.
 For an extended example of a tracking shot, see the beginning of Orson Welles' Touch of Evil (also called a crane shot, as the camera is mounted on a crane to film the shot; for this and other examples of tracking shots, see The Ten Best Tracking Shots Ever).

 A variation of the tracking shot is the circling shot or arc shot, where the camera makes a spatial movement round the subject, usually when it is stationary.
 The circling shot goes completely round the subject, while the arc shot makes a semi-circle.
 The tracking shot may be combined with the zoom lens to create what is known as the dolly zoom (track in and zoom out, or track out and zoom in).
 The camera may also move either horizontally or vertically, while remaining in a static position.
 These are called panning – when it moves horizontally – and tilting – when it moves vertically.
 Panning and tilting are more frequently encountered in films than the dolly zoom.